 Including the provincial park and all other attractions, this place is a wonderland for many visitors.
 They can spend their weekends at this place in nature’s lap and have fun with their families, friends, and loved ones.

-This provincial park, also called Ontario Parks, has many facilities which attract visitors towards it.
+This provincial park, also called Ontario Parks, has many facilities that attract visitors.
 These facilities include:

 2.1.
 Park Office

-The park office in Craig Leith Park is located on Highway 26, Ontario, near the Blue Mountains resort.
+The Craig Leith Park park office is on Highway 26, Ontario, near the Blue Mountains ski resort.
 The Craigleith Provincial Park, Canada, is open for camping from around April to October.

 2.2.
 Campgrounds